Juan de Dios Ortúzar

-Juan de Dios Ortúzar Salas (born 24 January 1949) is a Chilean transport engineer and Emeritus Professor at the Pontifical Catholic University of Chile (PUC).

-Regarded as a pioneer of discrete-choice modelling, he developed methods for estimating travellers’ willingness to pay for safer, cleaner and quicker journeys.
+Juan de Dios Ortúzar Salas (born 24 January 1949) is a Chilean industrial engineer and Emeritus Professor at the Pontifical Catholic University of Chile (PUC).
+Regarded as a pioneer of discrete-choice modelling, he developed methods for estimating travellers’ willingness to pay for safer, cleaner and quicker journeys with applications extending into food choice, greywater reuse, social housing and wine preferences.